-Here are some of the questions most commonly asked of Kaye Barr regarding psychology Perth by those seeking to commence a counselling process.
+Here are some of the questions most commonly asked of Kaye Barr regarding psychology Perth by those seeking to commence counselling.

 All are trained extensively and professionally.
 Whilst there is some overlap in the functions of all three, there are important differences.

 It is difficult to say, since people’s situations differ.
 Some people are looking to make a one-off decision about a specific issue, and may require one or two sessions, whereas another person may require ongoing therapy to unwrap something that has been troubling them for many years.
-Your psychologist or psychotherapist is skilled in maintaining focus and moving towards a resolution, at a realistic pace.
+My training as a psychologist and psychotherapist gives me skills in maintaining focus and moving towards a resolution, at a realistic pace.

 It is usually possible to access a cheap phone technology.
 You may have Skype or something similar, such as an international phone card, or a capped mobile phone contract, which enables you to make cheap calls.
 However, if you do not, I will be able to make the call to you, using a low cost phone option.
-This will not add significantly to your counselling fee.
+In the overwhelming majority of situations this will not add to your counselling fee.

 The Medicare option, known as the Mental Health Care Plan or the Better Access Plan, was introduced in November 2006, and was updated in November 2011.
 In consultation with a GP, one may obtain a referral to a Psychologist, for a series of up to 6 sessions of psychological counselling.
-At present, it is necessary to have the name of the Psychologist one wishes to see placed on the Plan by the referring GP.
-For these, Medicare rebates are available, which cover much of the fee charged.
+At present, it is desirable to have the name of the Psychologist one wishes to see placed on the Plan by the referring GP.
+For these, Medicare rebates are available, which cover a portion of the fee charged, leaving an out-of-pocket component.

-In some cases, the number of sessions may be increased by a further 4 sessions following a Review, so that up to 10 sessions in total may become available in a single calendar year.
+In some cases, the number of sessions may be increased by a further 4 sessions following a Review, so that up to 10 sessions in total may become available in the period of a single calendar year.
 Information on this is available through Medicare, your General Practitioner or myself.

 There are many private health funds.
 Levels of cover, types of cover and costs of cover vary, so it is up to each individual to clarify with their Fund whether they are covered for Psychological services, and to what extent.